Shira Leibowitz, PhD

 Founding Lower School Director

 A dynamic, innovative educator and author, Dr. Shira Leibowitz led independent schools in the greater New York City area for 20 years prior to joining Portfolio, serving as Department Head and Curriculum Coordinator, Lower School Principal, and Head of School.
 A recognized leader in project-based learning, educational innovation, and instructional coaching, Shira has coached teachers throughout the country in implementing project-based learning in their classrooms and has led online communities of practice for educators focused on educational innovation, teaching and learning, and instructional coaching.
-Shira’s book The Coach Approach to School Leadership: Leading Teachers to Higher Levels of Effectiveness, will be published by the Association of Supervision and Curriculum Development in May, 2017.
+Shira’s book The Coach Approach to School Leadership: Leading Teachers to Higher Levels of Effectiveness, was published by the Association of Supervision and Curriculum Development in May, 2017.

 Shira earned her B.A, magna cum laude with distinction in all subjects, from Cornell University and a Ph.D. in Education from the Jewish Theological Seminary of America, including extensive study at Teachers’ College of Columbia University.
 Shira lives with her husband, Alfredo, and is the proud mother of two children - Talia, who is studying early childhood education at Drexel University and works in the Philadelphia public schools, and Ronen who is in high school.
 Included in her family are her two dogs, a cockapoo named Oliver and a jack russell terrier named Max.